DevLereko/smartel-api-test/README.md

 1. Launch an Ubuntu EC2 instance
 2. Install Docker and Docker Compose
-3. Clone the repository and set up the `.env` file
+3. Clone the repository and set up `.env`
-4. Run the API using Docker Compose:
+4. Run the API:

 ```bash
 docker-compose up --build
 ```

-5. Ensure port **4000** is open in your EC2 Security Group settings
+5. Open port **4000** in your EC2 Security Group to allow HTTP access.

 ---